pippinbarr/cart253-2020/activities/02-draw-an-alien.md

 1. Download [template-p5-project.zip](https://pippinbarr.github.io/cart253-2020/templates/template-p5-project.zip) and unzip it
 2. Rename the folder from `template-p5-project` to `draw-an-alien`
 3. Move the folder into your `cart253` repository folder inside a new `activities` folder
-4. In GitHub Desktop, commit with a message like "Started the draw an alien activity" and push
+4. In GitHub Desktop, commit with a message like "Activity 02: Started the draw an alien activity" and push

 This is how we should __always__ start any new project, whether it's an experimental sandbox for lecture topics, an activity like this, or our final project.